roicort/django-unchained/README.md

 ### Swagger

 By default, Turbo includes Swagger for API schema which is available here `http://localhost:8000/api/schema/swagger-ui/`.
 Swagger can be disabled by editing `urls.py` and removing `SpectacularSwaggerView`.

+## 🤝 Contributing

+Contributions, issues and feature requests are welcome!

+## ⭐️ Support

+Give a ⭐️ if you liked this project

+## License

+The MIT License

+### This project aims to be an extention of the idea by [Turbo](https://github.com/unfoldadmin/turbo)